majdrezik/majdrezik.com_2022/new_portfolio/README.md

-In this repository i shared the source-code of my new portfolio website https://www.majdrezik.com/
+In this repository I shared the source-code of my new published portfolio website https://www.majdrezik.com/